supertestnet/hoard/README.md

 # Hoard
 Bitcoin vaults without a soft fork

+# How to try it
+I recommend trying it on mutinynet (one of bitcoin's testnet networks) by clicking here: https://supertestnet.github.io/hoard/?network=mutinynet

+You can get some mutinynet coins from this faucet: https://faucet.mutinynet.com/

 # Vaults in three sentences

 You put your btc in a secure bitcoin address called a vault